ChrisCummins/chriscummins.github.io/_posts/2014-11-21-starting-phd.md

 and contribute to some great open source projects (and some terrible closed source ones).
 The decision not to rejoin them after graduating was not an easy one to make, and the rationale changed from day to
-day: was it that I wanted to distance myself from the corporate machine?
-To be intellectually free from profit driven incentives?
-To make a dent in the perimeter of human knowledge?
-To truly and selflessly absorb myself in a field of research?
-The simple truth was, I was having *too much fun in Uni*.
+day: was it that I wanted to distance myself from the "corporate machine"?
+To be intellectually free?
+To make a dent in the boundary of human knowledge?
+To truly absorb myself in a field of research?
+The simple and selfish truth is that I was having *too much fun in Uni*.
 The joy of continuously learning, practising, and improving, meant that a PhD was the only logical choice for my next career move.

 Once I had decided to become a postgraduate student (trepidatiously, at first), I began searching for the right position, and was quickly overwhelmed by the sheer range of available courses, Universities, fields of research, and potential supervisors.
-Compared to applying for graduate jobs or even undergraduate degrees (a process that had long since faded from memory), the process of applying for a PhD is more proactive and somewhat alienating.
+Compared to applying for graduate jobs or even undergraduate degrees (a process that has long since faded from memory), the process of applying for a PhD is more proactive and somewhat alienating.
 When looking for a job, you find a list of employees who have advertised open positions, you pick